HyperHDG/HyperHDG/experiments/README.md

 ## Requirements

+- git lfs
-Needs zlib,zstd,bz2,lzma compression libraries (should only depend on zstd but is not configured properly).
+- zlib,zstd,bz2,lzma compression libraries (should only depend on zstd but is not configured properly).

 ## Compilation